-If you need an oxygen bleach, I have a recipe that’s a cinch to make, and it not only works well on most fabric stains, but you can also use it to clean just about everything–even as a gentle disinfecting wash for fruits and vegetables.
+If you need an oxygen bleach, I have a recipe that’s a cinch to make.
+It not only works well on most fabric stains, but you can also use it to clean just about everything–even as a gentle disinfecting wash for fruits and vegetables.

 Here’s how I make it:

-- I mix equal parts of 3 percent hydrogen peroxide and baking soda with two parts of hot water and shake well.
+- Mix equal parts of 3 percent hydrogen peroxide and baking soda with two parts of hot water and shake well.
 For deeply set stains, use washing soda in place of baking soda.

-- Then funnel it into a light-excluding bottle to maintain the stain-fighting power of the peroxide.
+- Funnel the solution into a light-excluding bottle to maintain the stain-fighting strength of the peroxide.
+That’s it!

 Note: This homemade solution doesn’t spray the way commercial liquid oxygen bleaches do, because the baking soda settles.
 I just shake it well and squirt or sprinkle it onto stains, or add add half a cup to the wash water.